rubenschuckit/personal-website-11ty/posts/2024-year-in-review.md

 # Work

 Work was a bit all over the place this year, but ended on a high note.
 At the beginning of the year due to a rather aggressive reorg, I had to find a new team.
 Fortunately, I was back on stable ground soon enough with three offers inside of three weeks, and even ended the year with two additional offers.
 My new team is not really “new” to me, as I was previously embedded with them for 6 months in 2022 to usher through a joint initiative.
-The people, as I knew from working with them in the past, are phenomenal and I’ve enjoyed the new types of projects.
+The people, as I know from working with them in the past, are phenomenal and I’ve enjoyed the new types of projects.

 Working on Search has traditionally meant being particularly focussed on your team’s slice of the stack and optimizing it within a millisecond of its life.
-In my new role with Search reliability, I get to have a much broader perspective of the Search stack and have enjoyed being able to get a more holistic view of how things work and the freedom to insert myself in any part of in the pursuit of reliability.
+In my new role with Search reliability, I get to have a much broader perspective of the Search stack and have enjoyed being able to get a more holistic view of how things work and the freedom to insert myself in any part of it in the pursuit of reliability.
 It’s a nice change of pace while still working in an area I have built up familiarity with over the past four years.

 I was also promoted\!
-I was especially proud of this since there was a lot going on at the beginning of the year that was out of my control, but I was still able to move to a new team and not relinquish any ground in career growth.
+I was especially proud of this since there was a lot going on at the beginning of the year that was out of my control, but I was still able to move to a new team and not relinquish any ground in my career growth.

 # AI